 Playing a sport is a great way for your children to stay active and healthy.
-However, as the hopeful parent of future hall-of-fame, it is imperative that you protect them at all costs.
+However, as the hopeful parent of future hall-of-fame, you must protect them at all costs.
 Sports are essentially contact sports, meaning the chances of injuries are highly likely.
 According to Johns Hopkins Medical Centre, more than 3.5 million children ages 14 and younger are injured each year while playing sports or participating in some form of physical activity.
 To decrease the chances of your child becoming injured, you must ensure that they are wearing the proper safety gear.

 Sports Gear Prevents Injuries

 Whether your child is a boxer, baseball player or soccer player, each sport has a set of requirements as it pertains to safety equipment.
 Wearing the equipment during practices and games prevent injuries from occurring to some of the most sensitive areas of your child's body.
 Depending on the type of sport your child plays, the safety equipment could be:

 Most youth sports teams require that they wear some form of a helmet or protective gear for their head.
 Of all the potential injuries your child could face, brain injuries are often the most complex.
 As you know, the purpose of the helmet is to protect the head.
 Your head is the most vulnerable part of the body and subject to injury both during practice and while at the games.
 It is important to purchase helmets specific for your child's sport as they are designed to provide a cushion in the areas most subject to be hit during the sport.

 Shopping tip: Does your kid think that helmets are not cool?
 The great thing is helmets today are quite different than they used to be, and you can find them in all different colours.
 Check online and compare brands like Easton where you can find multicoloured bats to accessories their helmets.